-BIOL 314 BIOLOGY OF WEST INDIAN CORAL REEF ORGANISMS (3) (Winter Term) Prerequisite: BIOL 111/111L or ENVS 101/101L or consent of instructor.
+BIOL 314 BIOLOGY OF WEST INDIAN CORAL REEF ORGANISMS (3) (Winter Term) Prerequisites: BIOL 111/111L or ENVS 101/101L.
 This course covers the organisms inhabiting the coral reefs of the West Indies and will be taught on San Salvador Island in the Bahamas.
 Field work is intensive, and skin diving and optional scuba techniques are employed.
 Limited collections are made, and a paper on a topic of special interest is required.
 An additional fee will be charged to cover expenses.

-BIOL 321 GENERAL ECOLOGY (4) Prerequisite: BIOL 111/111L-112/112L or ENVS 101/101L-102/102L; Junior standing or higher.
+BIOL 321 GENERAL ECOLOGY (4) Prerequisite: BIOL 111/111L-112/112L, ENVS 101/101L-102/102L, or MATH 103 and 222.
 Three hours lecture and three hours laboratory.
 This course is a survey of general ecological principles from the evolutionary perspective, incorporating multiple levels of analysis (e.g. population, community, etc.).
 Primary emphasis is placed on framing ecological theory in perspective with field models of ecological principles from historical and current research.

-BIOL 323 GENETICS (4) Prerequisite: BIOL 111/111L-112/112L or ENVS 101/101L-102/102L; Junior standing or higher.
+BIOL 323 GENETICS (4) Prerequisites: BIOL 111/111L-112/112L, ENVS 101/101L-102/102L, or CHEM 111-112.
 Three hours lecture and three hours laboratory.
 Basic concepts and principles of prokaryotic and eukaryotic genetics are discussed, including Mendelian inheritance, polygenic inheritance, linkage and mapping chromosome aberrations, population genetics, DNA structure and replication, gene expression, mutation, gene regulation, recombinant DNA technology, and the molecular basis of disease.
 Lab exercises utilize bacteria, plants, and animals as model systems.

-BIOL 332 VERTEBRATE ANATOMY (4) Prerequisite: BIOL 111/111L-112/112L.
+BIOL 332 VERTEBRATE ANATOMY (4) Prerequisites: BIOL 111/111L-112/112L and BIOL 210 recommended.
 Three hours lecture and three hours laboratory.
 This course provides a comparative study of the development, structure, and relationships of different organ systems in various vertebrate groups.
 Recommended for pre-medical, pre-dental, and medical technology students.

-BIOL 333 VERTEBRATE PHYSIOLOGY (4) Prerequisite: BIOL 111/111L-112/112L, CHEM 103-104, CHEM 105L-106L.
+BIOL 333 VERTEBRATE PHYSIOLOGY (4) Prerequisites: BIOL 111/111L-112/112L, CHEM 111-112 and BIOL 210 recommended.
 Three hours lecture and three hours laboratory.
 This course is a study of the cellular and molecular bases of organ system function in vertebrates, primarily humans.
 Emphasis is placed on nervous and endocrine control systems and the coordination of body functions.
 Clinical examples are frequently used.

-BIOL 345 ANIMAL BEHAVIOR (4) Prerequisite: BIOL 111/111L-112/112L or ENVS 101/101L-102/102L; Junior standing or permission of the instructor.
+BIOL 345 ANIMAL BEHAVIOR (4) Prerequisites: BIOL 111/111L-112/112L, ENVS 101/101L-102/102L or MATH 103 and 222.
 Three hours lecture and three hours laboratory.
 This course includes a review of concepts of animal behavior and the methods employed to study behavior including an analysis of mechanistic and adaptive aspects of behavior in a variety of animal taxa.
 Emphasis is placed on analysis of current primary literature and development of critical tests of behavior.

-BIOL 356 NEUROBIOLOGY (4) Prerequisite: BIOL 111/111L-112/112L.
+BIOL 356 NEUROBIOLOGY (4) Prerequisites: BIOL 111/111L-112/112L and BIOL 220 recommended.
 Three hours lecture and three hours laboratory.
 This course serves primarily as a companion course to Physiological Psychology (PSYC 355) but can also serve as a stand-alone course for anyone interested in the biology of the human nervous system.
 Introductory material focuses on an overview of the organization of the nervous system and on cellular aspects of neural function.
 Subsequent emphasis is on reflexes, sensory function, motor function, and sensorimotor integration.